 Figures reflect Fall 2024 admission cycle data.
 Stony Brook received the most applications of any SUNY institution.

 GPA is the recommended minimum for competitive transfer applicants; Stony Brook does not publish official transfer GPA data.
-SAT/ACT ranges reflect the middle 50% of admitted freshmen.
+SAT/ACT ranges reflect the middle 50% of admitted first-year students.
 Stony Brook has a test-optional admissions policy.

 Stony Brook University ranks #58 nationally and #1 among public universities in New York, offering exceptional value with in-state tuition at $7,070 and out-of-state tuition at $31,046.